 Adam Carr (b.
 1981, Chester, UK) is a Curator, Writer and Educator.
 Since 2004 he has curated over 70 exhibitions worldwide and over 150 texts and essays he has authored have been published by major museums, galleries and publications.
-He is currently Acting Programme Leader for the BA Fine Art programme at Liverpool John Moores University and Reader in Curating and Contemporary Art.
-In addition, he teaches on the History of Art and Museum Studies programme at LJMU.
+He is Reader in Curating and Contemporary Art at at Liverpool John Moores University.
 He is also currently a guest lecturer for School for Curatorial Studies, Venice, Italy and the online plaftorm Collecteurs Academy who are based in New York.

 From 2012 to 2017 he was Head of Exhibitions / Curator at MOSTYN I Wales (UK), Wales’ largest contemporary visual arts centre where he curated solo exhibitions of the work of Amalia Pica, Ryan Gander, Annette Kelm, Keith Arnatt, Kris Martin, Camille Henrot, Bedwyr Williams, Sean Edwards and Nina Beier, among others, as well numerous group exhibitions including ‘Return Journey’, ‘Y O U’ and ‘Dear Portrait’.
 His programme of exhibitions at MOSTYN also featured the ‘History Series’, a sequence of group shows he conceived and curated – with support from Heritage Lottery Fund and Arts Council, Wales – that investigated the rich heritage of MOSTYN’s building and the surrounding area, and used that history as starting points for the making of exhibitions in the present.
 He also initiated the ‘Uprisings’ programme, giving many artists their first solo exhibition in a UK institution.